The Tin Drum

 Story & Plot Summary: The Tin Drum

-Quick Plot Summary: Released in 1979, The Tin Drum is a Drama, History, War film directed by Volker Schlöndorff.
+Quick Plot Summary: Released in 1979, The Tin Drum is a Drama, History, War film directed by Volker Schlöndorff, written by Jean-Claude Carrière.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Mario Adorf.
+It provides a scannable look at the movie's central conflict involving Mario Adorf as Alfred Matzerath.

 Story Breakdown